metapensiero/metapensiero.reactive/README.rst

-When used in class' body a ``Value`` saves a triplet of ``(Dependency, Computation, value)`` per instance so you have to take that into account. ``Value`` uses weak references so you don't have to worry about instances staying alive when you code does not references them anymore.
+When used in class' body a ``Value`` saves a triplet of ``(Dependency, Computation, value)`` per instance so you have to take that into account. ``Value`` uses weak references in order to avoid keeping instances alive.

 There is also a constructor to build reactive `namedlist`__ classes.